reinst/parking_sensor/README.md

 # parking_sensor
+This will change the color of two LED strips to based on how close a vehicle is to the front of a garage.

-for use with Arduino or ESP
+For use with Arduino or ESP